hafez-ahmad/R-markdown-article-class/README.md

 # Instructions for R coding

+Three scripts
+1. Data Preprocessing.R
+This contains all preprocessing related code.

+2. Data analysis Classification and Mapping.R
+This contains all data analysis, land cover classification and mapping related code.
+3. R Reproducible Scientific Article.Rmd
+This is the main R markdwon script which has all writing and formatting texts.

+Project File (R Reproducible Scientific Article.Rproj)

 ## We can use citation add symbol [@Mukhopadhyay2018]

+I am adding all references in  the 'r-references.bib' file.
+You can also added.

 ## Initiate the upstream tracking of the project on the GitHub repo